We demonstrate a spatial analysis workflow using the 2024 climate and bushfire data as an example.

 Aim

 This step is designed to identify the climatic driving factors of bushfire burned area.
-We will use the gdverse package to analyze the power of determinant of climatic drivers on bushfire burned area based on the optimal parameter geographical detector model.
+We will use the GD package to analyze the power of determinant of climatic drivers on bushfire burned area based on the optimal parameter geographical detector model.

 Description of steps